ngs-docs/angus/bash_automation.md

 workflow.
 This includes making and changing directories, moving files, and running analysis programs like `fastqc`.

-Let's start by changing into the right directory and running `fastqc`:
+Let's start by changing into the right directory and running `fastqc`.

 ```
 cd ~/data/